cristhian-munoz007/elba-blog/src/blogs/aws-first-insights.md

 </p>

 I wouldn't be surprised if these guys' economies of scale soon enough allow us to break the *practical* (not theoretical) barriers of the theorem.
-Like they have so many servers and so much compute power that they're in memory solutions are good enough to guarante correctness or partition tolerance almost always (99.9999% of the times).
+Like they have so many servers and so much compute power that they're in memory solutions are good enough to guarante correctness or partition tolerance almost always (99.999% of the times).
 And then puff, we can drop the C or the P from the theorem.

 In your system designs (which I plan to write loads on later) you're always facing not only existential trade offs like the above.
 But when you get to real life you go and face also simplicity, SDLC, cost, ... tradeoffs.
 Which make you wonder more often than not: Do I really need this?
 Do I really need correctness?
 Do I really need those extra 300ms?
 Can I live with this bug?
 Do I really need to always be running somehow for my clients?

 As a **SWE/SRE**, each of those questions weight on the 5 9's goal.
-And how much effort you put.
+And how much effort you put into achieving max reliability and availability.
 And even if you decide to go for 5 9's, bet you can't lol.
 But guess who can?

 <p align="center">
 ![Five9sbyAWS](https://d2908q01vomqb2.cloudfront.net/9e6a55b6b4563e652a23be9d623ca5055c356940/2021/01/05/Achieving-five-nines-in-the-cloud.jpg)